ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

 Using {{site.data.keyword.mobileanalytics_short}}, you can gain insight into how your Android chatbot is performing and how it is being used.

 1. Go to the [**{{site.data.keyword.Bluemix_notm}} Catalog**](https://console.bluemix.net/catalog/) and select [{{site.data.keyword.mobileanalytics_short}}](https://console.bluemix.net/catalog/services/mobile-analytics) service > **Lite** plan under **Mobile**.
 Click **Create**.
 2. Click **Service credentials** on the left pane and add a **New credential**.
 3. Click **View Credentials** to see the credentials and copy the `apiKey` value.
 4. Open `app/src/main/res/values/config.xml` and update the `mobileanalytics_apikey` string value.
 5. On line 106 of `app/src/main/java/com/example/vmac/WatBot/MainActivity.java`, change the BMSClient region to the region in which the {{site.data.keyword.mobileanalytics_short}} service is created.
 6. Build and run the android chatbot app.
 7. Click **Manage** on {{site.data.keyword.mobileanalytics_short}} service dashboard to see Users, Sessions, Troubleshooting and other App Data.
    ![](images/solution28-watson-chatbot-android/mobile_analytics.png)

 ## Clean up resources
 {:#cleanup}

-1. Navigate to [Dashboard](https://console.bluemix.net/dashboard/) > choose the region, Org and space where you have created the services.
+1. Navigate to [Dashboard,](https://console.bluemix.net/dashboard/) choose the region, org and space where you have created the services.
 2. Under **Cloud Foundry Services**, delete the respective Watson and Mobile services which you created for this tutorial.
 3. Remember to clean up the credentials which you saved in the text editor for quick reference.